decal/werdlists/INDEX.md

 html-forms: Data associated with HTML form mark-up syntax and the like
 html-words: Words not uncommon to come across when parsing HTML dialects
 http-agents: Software version banners for HTTP User Agents also known as browsers
-http-cgi: Common Gateway Interface used for web programming on the server-side
 http-headers: Header fields sent in requests and responses by browsers/servers
 http-methods: Method names sent at the start of a browser's first request line
 http-params: Parameters browsers sometimes send when requesting server URI paths
 http-paths: Path names browsers almost always must include in queries to servers
-http-policy: HTTP data for `Content-Security-Policy`, `Referrer-Policy`, etc.
 http-queries: The object syntax that appears after the question mark in URI's
-http-security: Lists related to Hyper Text Transfer Protocol security info
+http-security: Hyper Text Transfer Protocol security info, i.e. CSP
 http-status: Numeric codes that denote the status of a web server during response
 inet-addrs: Numeric Internet addresses a.k.a.
 IP addresses--mostly version 4
 inet-routes: Data useful in the maintenance and use of Internet routing tables